ethereum-optimism/optimism-tutorial/cross-dom-bridge-eth/README.md

 ### `withdrawETH`

-This function shows how to deposit ETH from Ethereum to Optimism.
+This function shows how to withdraw ETH from Optimism to Ethereum.

 ```js
 const withdrawETH = async () => {